dinerocoin/sentinel/README.md

 [![Build Status](https://travis-ci.org/dinerocoin/sentinel.svg?branch=master)](https://travis-ci.org/dinerocoin/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Dinero V12.1 governance objects and tasks, and for expanded functions in the upcoming Dinero V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Dinero V1.0.X governance objects and tasks, and for expanded functions in future releases of Dinero.

-Sentinel is implemented as a Python application that binds to a local version 12.1 dinerod instance on each Dinero V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 1.0.X dinerod instance on each Dinero V1.0.X Masternode.

 This guide covers installing Sentinel onto an existing 1.0.X Masternode in Ubuntu 14.04 / 16.04.